 From Pit to Politics

-I have had the honour of representing Wansbeck in Parliament from 2010 & was re-elected in 2015 with an increased majority of 10,881.
+I have had the honour of representing Wansbeck in Parliament from 2010 & was re-elected in 2015, 2017 and again in 2019.
 Before I was elected as an MP, I was proud to serve the former Wansbeck District as an elected Councillor.
 I have called Northumberland home my entire life, and this wonderful County is the only area I would ever want to represent in Parliament.

 After I left school, I enrolled on to a Youth Training Scheme in the construction Industry, before gaining employment at Lynemouth Colliery.
 I later transferred to Ellington Colliery where I was granted a National Coal Board apprenticeship.